AleCandido/slipy/README.md

     - `reveal`: creates a subfolder `.reveal_dist` with minimal reveal contents
     - `beamer`: creates a subfolder with all the templates and header
   - `build`: takes care to bundle everything in a single visualizable file
+    - including `js` and `css`, no matter if it's a mess, it's just the built version (you will never try to edit a pdf)
   - `export`: prepare a package with all the content needed to reproduce the develop environment, and the built artifact/s (bundled `html` and/or final `pdf`)
+    - only with the stuffs used (for example with a single theme, then provide a command to retrieve all the others in an exported folder, they will be retrieved immediately since they are installed with `slipy` itself)
 - `slipy`: framework for organizing multiple templates
   - `reveal`: expect source files (`index.html`, or `{0,1,2,3,...,footer}.html`
     or whatever) in the main folder